vinhngx/CarND-Behavioral-Cloning-P3/writeup_template.md

 The overall strategy for deriving a model architecture was to create an architecture with multiple statges of convolution, pooling and non-linearity in order to extract features from images.
 Then, the extracted features are flatten and fed into a classifier, which is a fully-connected feed-forward neural network.

-My first step was to use a convolution neural network model similar to the model I used for the traffic sign classification task which worked quite well.
+My first step was to use a convolution neural network model similar to the model I used for the traffic sign classification project which worked quite well.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 Training and validation loss (MSE) is monitored during the training process to ensure that the optimizer works properly, and that the validation loss closely follows the training loss.
 The next step was to run the simulator to see how well the car was driving around track, observe any potentiall erratic behaviours.